Descent098/Descent098/README.md

 :globe_with_meridians: Currently located in Calgary, Canada

-:office: Working as a Web Services Specialist | University of Calgary
+:office: Working as a Data Development Intern | Nova Chemicals

 :clock1: Developing for 4+ years, working on personal and client projects